sycuricon/DejaVuzz/README.md

 ```

 Besides, To cross-compile RISC-V programs, install the official toolchain from the official [riscv-gnu-toolchain repository](https://github.com/riscv-collab/riscv-gnu-toolchain).
 DejaVuzz also relies on Synopsys VCS for RTL simulation.
-A valid Synopsys license is required to run these experiments.
+A valid Synopsys license is required to run the experiments.
+Add them to your `PATH` environment variable.

 Python is used to manage the build process and generate figures.
-Install Python dependencies with:
+Install required Python dependencies with:

 ```bash
 pip3 install -r requirements.txt
 ```

-Next, you need to download several external dependencies from [zenodo](#TODO) and extracted into the `dep/` directory.
+Next, several external dependencies must be downloaded from [zenodo](https://zenodo.org/records/15378560/files/dep.zip) and extracted as the `dep/` directory.
-Once everything is set up, the directory structure should resemble the following:
+Once all dependencies are in place, your directory structure should look like this:

 ```
 DejaVuzz